NazariiStrohush/optimized-meteor-data/README.md

 // OR

-pureWithTracker((props, prevResult) => {
+pureWithTracker((props, forceRun, prevResult) => {
-  // function with reactive data fetching/calculations
-  // return object with new props for next/wrapped component });
+  // by default "forceRun" will be equal "true"
+  // will work as withTracker HOC
+});
 ```